Jumperok/EthLottery/README.md

 There are 5 tickets, 1 of them is winning.
 Ticket cost is 1 ether.
 One wallet can buy only one ticket.
 When all tickets are sold out, program choose a random number (1-5) and one of the participants get almost all money that others participants have spent.

+## How to use Dapp:

+If you want to change a wallet, buttons on top of the screen will help you.
+To buy a ticket click on it then click "Buy" button.
+If a color of ticket turns grey, that means you buyed a ticket.
+When last ticket will be bought, winner address should appear on the screen.